cybergeekgyan/Applied-Machine-Learning-and-Deep-Learning/README.md

 --> Applied machine learning is a subset of artificial intelligence that focuses on using algorithms and statistical models to enable computer systems to learn from data and make predictions or decisions without explicit programming.

-*In other words, it's about building and deploying practical machine learning solutions to solve real-world problems.*
+*In other words, it's about building and deploying practical machine-learning solutions to solve real-world problems.*

 ## Key Features